conda-forge/conda-forge.github.io/docs/_sources/user/contributing.rst.txt

 general, the file corresponding to each page in the GitHub browser has a little pencil icon in its top-right that lets you open it up for editing.

 We are glad to know that you would like to contribute.
-If you are new to our community, we strongly recommend you getting through the following list:
+If you are new to our community, follow the steps below to make your first contribution:

 1. `Fork <https://help.github.com/articles/fork-a-repo/>`_ the
    `conda-forge.github.io repository
    <https://github.com/conda-forge/conda-forge.github.io>`_ to your own GitHub user account.
-2. `Clone <https://help.github.com/articles/cloning-a-repository/>`_ that fork onto your computer.
+2. `Clone <https://help.github.com/articles/cloning-a-repository/>`_ this fork onto your computer.
 3. `Check out
    <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>`_
    a new branch deriving from ``master`` to do your work.